baclava1001/baclava1001/README.md

 - 🎓 Just finished System development with .NET at YH-akademin (two years long higher vocational education).
 - 🌱 Trying to learn Java for work opportunities.
 - 🌱 Took a course in basic C# in Malmö university, Sweden, spring of 2023.
-- 🌱 Have gotten through the first half of Harvard CS50x online in fall 2022 and plan to finish later on.

 <!---
 baclava1001/baclava1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.